Richard Lynch (Welsh actor)

-in S4C's long-running Welsh-language soap Pobol y Cwm.
+in S4C's long-running Welsh-language soap Pobol y Cwm, on-and-off since 2002.

 Early life

 Lynch is an alumnus of Ysgol Gyfun Rhydfelen, a Welsh Medium comprehensive school near Pontypridd.
 He graduated with in Drama from Aberystwyth University in 1987.

 Career

 Lynch first came to prominence in the 1986 Karl Francis' film Milwr Bychan playing young soldier Will Thomas.
 Further film appearances include Branwen (1994), Darklands (1996), The Proposition (1997), and Y Mabinogi (2003).
 Lynch starred in numerous television productions and series, including The Christmas Stallion (1992), The Lifeboat (1994), Tales from Pleasure Beach (2001) and Hinterland/Y Gwyll.

 In 2013 Lynch was awarded a Fellowship of Aberystwyth University.